jules2689/trudeau/trudeau/2020-04-18/post_news.md

 **Rosemary**:
 That is the Prime Minister of Canada on this Saturday morning, briefing Canadians on his government's actions to fight COVID-19.
 Let's bring in the cbc's Catharine   I'll pick up where the Prime Minister left off.
-It is of interest in  but it should be of interest to everyone.
+It is of interest in  bu tit should be of interest to everyone.
 If no agreement is reached, 338 people have to get back here  for parliament to sit.